-(f) Goods procured by Coal India Ltd. on behalf of Subsidiaries
+f.
+Goods procured by Coal India Ltd. on behalf of Subsidiaries g.
+Insurance and escalation claims h.
+Provisions made in the Accounts

 As per existing practice, goods purchased by Coal India Ltd. on behalf of subsidiary companies are accounted for in the books of respective subsidiaries directly.